hsnucnmc/winter-2022/basic_commands.md

 > `scp` - secure copy (remote file copy program)
 >
-> Linux manual page
+> *Linux manual page*

 `scp` uses SSH protocol to copy file from one host to another.

-`scp` is a good firend when we need to copy file from one host to another host.
+`scp` is a good friend when we need to copy file from one host to another host.
 However, `scp` has been deprecated, we should use `rsync` instead.

 ---